Out of everything I’ve achieved or worked towards whilst running my own business for the last nine years, I’d say this is my proudest moment.

 Homelessness doesn’t always mean living on the street.
 It means living in unsuitable and temporary accommodation, and this is what Crisis continues to tackle, as well as working to make sure no-one should ever have to sleep rough, whether that be in a car, a tent or the street, again.

-By donating half of all profits from that arm of my business to help Crisis with the amazing work they do, and both the people I’m working with and I have the knowledge that we’re giving back in some small way.
+By donating nearly a quarter of all profits from that arm of my business to help Crisis with the amazing work they do, and both the people I’m working with and I have the knowledge that we’re giving back in some small way.

 I couldn’t be more proud to start this partnership with Crisis and I’ll be sure to keep you updated on the work the team do.
 If you want to read more the work Crisis does on a daily basis then check out the website here, and for more information on my £99 Online Interior Design Service, click here.